joh120/hangman_game_py/README.md

 This is the pseudo code that I created for the game:

-first hangman dictionary depicts the hangman ascii art
+first the hangman dictionary depicts the hangman ascii art.

 def clue_display(): take in underscores and seperates each underscore with a space.
 The amount of underscores is determined by the length of our random word.

 def answer_display(): this takes in the random word and seperates it with a space.
 This will shown if all characters by the user is guessed correctly.
-Also, the answer will be shown at the end of the game and/or if the user guessed too many characters incorrectly.
+Also, the answer will be shown at the end of the game whether the user win or lose.

 def hangman_display(): this takes in the wrong guesses and display a part of the hangman ascii art for every time they make a wrong guess.